Thursday's Morning Email: Government Shutdown Threat Looms Over Border Wall Faceoff

 -

-According to a Harvard study, Exxon deliberately “mislead” on climate change for 40 years.
+According to a Harvard study, Exxon deliberately “misled” on climate change for 40 years.

 -